 The chartplotter contains information for thousands of destinations offering marine services.

-- 1 Select NAV INFO > Services. - 2 Select Offshore Services or Inland Services. - 3 If necessary, select the marine service category.
+- 1 Select Info > Services. - 2 Select Offshore Services or Inland Services. - 3 If necessary, select the marine service category.
 The chartplotter shows a list of the nearest locations and the distance and bearing to each. - 4 Select a destination.
-You can select Next Page or Previous Page to view additional information or to show the location on a chart.